 This Natural Wonders Road Trip Will Show You Colorado Like You’ve Never Seen It Before

 Colorado natural wonders — isn’t that great?
-To experience the most of these outdoor marvels at once, we here at Only in Colorado have curated this memorable natural wonders road trip just for you.
+To experience the most of these outdoor marvels at once, we have curated a memorable natural wonders road trip just for you.
 Are you ready?
 Good… Let’s go!
-(Link to the original map can be found

 1. Hanging Lake (Glenwood Springs)

 Hanging Lake, 70 County Road 125, Glenwood Springs, CO 81601, USA